Here’s the thing about Helsinki, there’s a Tsarist Russian feel to the buildings, in a rather Swedish looking city. Does that even make sense?

 The story of Helsinki and Finland cannot be told with just Finland alone, because two other very important players are involved, Sweden and Russia.

 The earliest tribes living in modern Finland include the Tavastians and the Karelians and in the 12th and 13th centuries were the last few tribes in Northern Europe who had not yet been “physically evangelised” into Christianity.
 Wanting to expand their territory and carry favour with the political power in Rome (the Pope), the various Scandinavian countries as well as the Germanic countries made numerous crusades against the various tribes to subjugate them and convert them to Christianity.

 They weren’t the only ones, the Orthodox Christians from Novogrod (the precursor of the Russian nation) were also casting influence on the Finish people.
 Bigger weapon diplomacy and the gradual growth of Sweden into a great power ensured that Finland remained a territory of Sweden from the 13th to the 19th century.
 This Finnish territory was governed on the West Coast of Finland, from the city of Turku.

 I’ve talked so much and haven’t mentioned Helsinki yet.
 It’s not intentional, it’s simply because Helsinki wasn’t important till the 1800s.

 So what of Helsinki?
 During the time of Swedish Finland, people from the uppland (where Uppsala is today) and nearby areas sailed to Finland and settled on the neck of the Gulf of Finland.
-The neck was called a called helsing in Swedish (the same reason for the names of the city of Helsingborg and Helsingor).
+The neck was called helsing in Swedish (the same reason for the names of the city of Helsingborg and Helsingor).
 A little village was established next to the rapids of Vanhankaupunginkoski, called a fors in Swedish.
 Together the place was known as Helsingfors or Helsinge.